Pools, Questions & Tests

 Download the PDF: Working with Pools, Questions and Tests

-- Give the exam one question at a time.
-This ensures that the user's java session is continuously updated, and the likelihood of a user not hitting the system to persist his/her session is reduced.
+- Give an exam one question at a time.
+This ensures that the user's java session is continuously updated and the likelihood of system timeouts is lessened.

-- Using a reliable WIRED connection.
+- Use a reliable WIRED connection.
 Wireless connections can sometimes drop, yet this is not apparent to the student.
-It appears that answers are being saved, and in reality, they are not because the connection to the server has been dropped.
+It appears that answers are being saved, and in reality, they are not because there is no longer a connection to the server.

-- Not using randomized tests (*ONLY FOR USE IF THE PREVIOUS TWO WORKAROUNDS ARE UNUSABLE).
-While this is most likely an unusable workaround, the reason randomization is a problem is that each version of the exam in a randomized test is created in java memory only.
+- Avoid using randomized tests.
+The reason randomization is a problem is that each version of the exam in a randomized test is created in java memory only.
 So, a randomized test, should the java session for the user die, will not persist anywhere, and will be unrecoverable.
 Removing randomization will use a version of the test from the database, so at least the user would get the same test with the same order the next time he/she took the test.

 help desk / Instructional Support Services to ensure your exam will run smoothly.
 There are monthly downtimes scheduled for servicing and updating software which may or may not coincide with your scheduled exam.

 Download the reference: 14 Rules for Writing Multiple Choice Questions